zevv/npeg/README.md

   echo p.match("badieda")
 ```

-#### Generic pegs and passing state
+#### State variables

 Note: This is an experimental feature, the implementation or API might change
 in the future.
 I'm also looking for a better name for this feature.

-NPeg parsers can be instantiated as generics which allows passing of data of a
-specific type to the `match()` function, this value is then available inside
+NPeg allows passing of data of a specific type to the `match()` function, this
-code blocks as a variable.
-This mitigates the need for global variables for
+value is then available inside code blocks as a variable.
+This mitigates the
-storing data in access captures.
+need for global variables for storing data in access captures.

 The syntax for defining a generic grammar is as follows: